retention curves for android apps

 3. Add the relevant push notifications

 At the same time, more than half of users think that notifications are irritating.
 One way to fight this attitude is to individualize your push marketing.
+The principle is simple: your users should only receive the notifications that are relevant and interesting to them.

 You can achieve this by:

-• Taking into account the profile info;
+• Taking into account the profile info.

-• Basing your notifications on user behavior;
+• Basing your notifications on user behavior.

 • Combining the two approaches.

 When analyzing these push notification strategies according to the three key metrics (conversion, click rate, and user engagement) you can see a clear trend.
-Generic >Profile-based >Behavioristic >Combined is true for all three stats.

 push notifications